 6. How to add colour to your kitchen

-Paint dated kitchen cabinets to give your room a whole new look for the fraction of the cost of a new kitchen.
+Paint dated kitchen cabinets to give your room a whole new look for the fraction of the cost of a new kitchen (check out our guide to painting kitchen cabinets).
 Or, quicker still, paint your freestanding furniture bright or contrasting colours.
 White-painted walls?
-Transform your kitchen walls with on-trend paint colours.
+Transform your kitchen walls with these on-trend kitchen paint colours.

 Look at the stunning palette of encaustic tiles on the market, too.
 Choose vibrant colours for a splashback, the floor or even just as coasters.

 Go bold with fabrics for cushion covers or a table runner, you may only need a little in a kitchen so make it count!
 Check out our colourful kitchen ideas for more inspiration.